Helium 10 Review: A Great Tool To Grow Your Amazon FBA Business?

 When I added 2 other products just like it and used Cerebro search history to view all the keywords at once, I ended up with 4,041 keywords.

 Sure, not all of those 4,000+ keywords are going to be relevant to my makeup wipes.
 But many of them are.

 I'll talk about how to sort through them in a minute, but first let's use the Magnet tool to get even more keyword ideas.

 Magnet - Expand Your Keyword List

-Magnet in Helium 10 helps you do keyword research by taking your seed keyword and then allowing you to select from a list of related search terms.
+Magnet in Helium 10 is a keyword research tool that helps by taking your seed keyword and allowing you to select from a list of related search terms.

 It then goes to work pulling in a list of keyword ideas that are similar to your original idea, which include the approximately Amazon monthly search volume of each term.

 Here's a look at the suggestions when I put in our keyword "makeup wipes."

 After you check the boxes for all the relevant suggestions, you can research further and you'll get a much larger list that looks like this with search volume and a relevancy score.